 2.1 As an Independent Limited Company, CCS reserves the right to withhold, suspend, or terminate child contact as it sees fit following, where required, consultation with statutory funding agencies.

-3.2 Contact parents/family members who have been unavoidably delayed should telephone us and if practical we will arrange for the children to wait.
-Where children are brought to contact late, the time lost will be added to the end of the contact or to a subsequent contact.
+3.2.
+Contact parents/family members who have been unavoidably delayed should telephone us and if practical we will arrange for the children to wait.

-3.3 Failure to attend for visits on three consecutive occasions will result in contact being suspended.
+3.3.
+Failure to attend for visits on three consecutive occasions will result in contact being suspended.
 A persistent pattern of poor attendance will result in our reducing the frequency of contact or suspending contact.
 We would ask parents/visitors to let us know as soon as possible if they are unable to attend.
-A period of 24 hours is required to cancel a contact with no penalty charge.
-Failure to give 24 hours’ notice will mean that a payment will still be required.
+A period of 48 hours is required to cancel a contact with no penalty charge.
+Failure to give 48 hours’ notice will mean that the full payment will still be required.

-3.5 Any payment or invoice that has not been cleared and paid in full and / or has not been completed within the specified 30-day (inclusive) period will incur an additional admin charge of £50 per transaction per invoice regardless of the quantity of invoices per organisation.
+3.5.
+Any payment or invoice that has not been cleared and paid in full and / or has not been completed within the specified 30-day (inclusive) period will incur an additional admin charge of £50 + VAT per transaction per invoice regardless of the quantity of invoices per organisation.

 4. EMOTIONAL ABUSE

-4.3 If contact is suspended or terminated CCS will report the concerns in the form of a letter of concern to the referring agency.
+4.3.
+If contact is suspended or terminated CCS will report the concerns and will notify the referring agency.

 5. PHYSICAL / SEXUAL ABUSE, NEGLECT AND DOMESTIC VIOLENCE.